 For anyone in the mood for Italian, Caffino is a great choice.
 The small, stylish space serves lunch and dinner with a focus on homecooked Italian favorites.

-Pick up some grab-and-go organic, plant-based, gluten and refined sugar-free meals at Live Market, which also offers healthy dinner, lunch and brunch meals, and a small selection of craft local beers and wine.
+Pick up some grab-and-go organic, plant-based, gluten and refined sugar-free meals at Live Organic Food Bar, which also offers healthy dinner, lunch and brunch meals, and a small selection of craft local beers and wine.

 Authentic Mexican can be found at Maizal, which also grows their own heirloom maize to make their tortillas, tamales, sopes, and pupusas.

 Family owned bistro, Merci Mon Ami, is where to go for baguette sandwiches of all kinds, salads, and a rotating roster of hot features.